Document your EU/EEA/Swiss citizenship

 Provide copies of one - only one is needed - of the following documents:

-Valid passport.
-For the passport to be considered valid, your copy must reach us a maximum of 3 months after the expiration date has passed.
+- Valid passport.
+For the passport to be considered valid, your copy must reach us no later than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)

-Valid identity card which clearly states citizenship and the card's expiration date.
-For the ID card to be considered valid, your copy must reach us a maximum of 3 months after the expiration date has passed.
+- Valid identity card (both sides) which clearly states your citizenship and the card's expiration date.
+For the ID card to be considered valid, your copy must reach us no later than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)
-Please note that a driver's license cannot be accepted as proof of citizenship.
+Please note that a driver's licence cannot be accepted as proof of citizenship.

-Official document.
+- Official document.
 Citizens of an EU/EEA country or Switzerland who do not have a valid passport or ID card which contains information about both citizenship and expiration date can instead submit an official document which certifies their citizenship.
-This document must be certified, stamped, and must reach us no later than 3 months after the expiration date has passed.
-(For example, if the expiration date is 5 May, your copy must reach us by 5 August.)
-If the document does not contain an expiration date, it must reach us no later than three months after the issue date.
+This document must be stamped, and reach us no later than 3 months after the expiration date has passed.
+(For example, if the expiration date is 5 May, your document must reach us by 5 August.)
+If the document doesn't contain an expiration date, it must reach us no later than three months after the issue date.
 Please note that this official document must be officially translated to English, French, German or one of the Nordic languages if it's been issued in a different language.

 When is the deadline for submitting my documentation?